Colin-Fredericks/edx_resource_bank/README.md

 Dependencies
 --------------

 You'll have to create the mySQL database yourself.
 Check out resource_bank/settings.py to see/change names and passwords for that database.
+The django code will take care of creating any tables within the database.

 You'll need the [python mySQL](http://sourceforge.net/projects/mysql-python/) package.
 You'll also need the python "CSV" and "re" packages, but they seem to be built into most distributions.

-We may end up using [Fieldmaker](https://django-fieldmaker.readthedocs.org/en/latest/index.html), or we may not.
-It's still included in various files, so you'll need that if you want to run this.

-I'd like to get [South](http://south.aeracode.org/) working, but damned if I can figure it out right now.
+[Fieldmaker](https://django-fieldmaker.readthedocs.org/en/latest/index.html) has been removed for now, but may make its way back in at some point.
+I'd also like to get [South](http://south.aeracode.org/) working, but damned if I can figure it out right now.

 Status
 --------

-Just finished the preliminary version of a script to import data from CSV files.
-Will be adding a version of this to read in learning objectives soon.
+The import scripts are working fairly well.
+They even check for (and rejects) duplicate entries now!
+There are separate scripts to read in resources and learning objectives.

 Getting the interface working properly is a big priority.
 Right now some things are going to be completely unusable once we have 1000 different problems in here.